CARE. CULTIVATE. CONSERVE.

 What is CCGM: A wildflower school?

-We are excited to introduce CCGM as a Wildflower school, set to open in Baltimore City in the Fall of 2026.
-As a public charter school with a maximum enrollment of 200 students, we will foster a close-knit community that emphasizes collaboration and support.
+We are excited to introduce CCGM as a Wildflower school, set to open in Baltimore City in the Fall of 2028.
+As a public charter school, we will foster a close-knit community that emphasizes collaboration and support.

 We embrace the Montessori method, which focuses on hands-on learning and nurturing the whole child.
 Our dedicated teachers will serve as both Montessori instructors and administrative leaders, ensuring a cohesive and enriching educational experience.
 Our curriculum and school culture are grounded in our guiding principles: Care.
 Cultivate.
 Conserve.